-We are very proud to bring you the new Department of Transnational Asian Studies!
+Welcome to the Department of Transnational Asian Studies!
 What do we mean by transnational?
 We research and study Asia not as a collection of nation-states or discrete regional communities but, as our mission statement confirms, as a series of global transformations, influences, demographic movements and migrations, trade and political formations.
 As scholars of transnational Asia, we work across disciplines in the humanities and social sciences to better understand the peoples, ideas, practices, and cultures of Asia, including immigrant communities across the globe.
 Our scholars, both in the department and affiliated faculty, offer an extraordinary breadth of classes and research opportunities on topics of gender, migration, race and identity, medicine and technology, literature and history, religion and the arts, of globalism, consumerism and economics.
-More information about classes that can offer credit for majors in Transnational Asian Studies can be found on our courses page.
+More information about classes that can offer credit for majors and minors in Transnational Asian Studies can be found on our courses page.

-As you can see, we are really looking forward to sharing this exciting new department with you.
-I invite you to explore our website, stop by our new home in Lovett Hall, and reach out to us with any questions about our courses or programs.
+I invite you to explore our website, stop by our new offices on the third floor of Herring Hall, and reach out to us with any questions about our courses or programs.

 Chair of the Department of Transnational Asian Studies